We want CPAs to be known as awesome communicators.

 Kristen Rampe, CPA

-18 months, and a fraud investigation later (no, not for her own acts!), she jumped back into public at a regional firm in San Francisco.
+18 months later, she jumped back into public at a regional firm in San Francisco.
 This time she eased out of audit to help form a SOX compliance team from the ground up, and led a variety of intriguing and unique consulting projects.

 Fast-forward seven years, she realized her strongest technical talents were those in the areas that were not considered "technical" as a public accountant; you know the ones: communication, client service, building great teams, etc. Kristen decided to use her strengths to bring these essential skills back to the industry she's known from the inside.

 Her work now enables deeper client relationships, stronger team collaboration, and increased efficiency; all leading to higher profitability for CPA and professional services firms.
 She loves what she does and welcomes the opportunity to work with people who value relationships and communication as a component of success.

 Listen to an interview about Kristen's background and hobbies with comedian and recovering CPA, John Garrett, of the Green Apple Podcast.

 20 Under 40 | CPA Practice Advisor